MetaMask/metamask-extension/test/manual-scenarios/privacy-settings/check "Network details check" toggle works correctly.md

 When I click on the "Network details check" toggle icon again Then the toggle switch should visually indicate to ON

-# Scenario: Verification of network details check functionality
+# Scenario: Verification of network details check functionality when toggle is ON

 Given I am on the Security & Privacy settings page
+And the "Network details check" toggle is set to ON When I navigate to the Neworks tab
+And I change the network name
+Then the suggested name appears below
+When I change the currency symbol
+Then the suggested ticker appears below

+# Scenario: Verification of network details check functionality when toggle is OFF

+Given I am on the Security & Privacy settings page
-And the "Network details check" toggle is set to ON When I attempt to connect to a blockchain network
+And the "Network details check" toggle is set to OFF When I attempt to check network details from the Neworks tab And I change the currency symbol
-Then MetaMask should check the network details against the information provided by chainid.network
+Then a message appears below indicating that verification is unavailable

 ```